sf-wdi-38/project-02/README.md

 * **Error Handling:** Forms in your application should also validate data, handle incorrect inputs, and provide user feedback on the client side.
 * **Testing** Write specs for 25% of your controller functionality, as well as for any model methods.
 * **Views:** Use **partials** to follow DRY (Don’t Repeat Yourself) development in your views.
-* **Home & About Pages:** Create a landing page (homepage) that clearly explains your app's value proposition and guides the user through the "get started" funnel.
-Create an about page that includes photos and brief bios of your team members.
 * **User Experience:** Ensure a pleasing and logical user experience.
 Use a framework like Bootstrap to enhance and ease your CSS styling.
 * **Responsive Design:** Make sure your app looks great on a phone or tablet.
 * **Heroku:** Deploy your app to Heroku.
 Ensure no app secrets are exposed. *Do not commit secret keys to GitHub!*

-### Flexible Technical Requirements

-**Your app should have 3 out of the 5 following options:**

-* **User Login** Make sure you have authentication *and* authorization.
-* **AJAX** Use AJAX to communicate with the server without reloading the page when appropriate.
-* **External APIs** Use HTTParty or a third-party API back-end gem to integrate third-party data into your app.
-* **Paperclip** Upload files with Paperclip.
-* **JavaScript & jQuery:** Add dynamic client-side behavior with event-driven functionality.
-* **User-Friendly URLs:** Make pretty URLs that don't expose database IDs.

 ---